-Hong Kong Culture is Different to Mainland China Culture
+Hong Kong Culture is Different to Chinese Mainland Culture

-Their everyday behavior, demeaner and attitudes are noticeably different even to tourists and travelers who have interacted with Mainlanders and local Hong Kongers just a short time.
+Their everyday behavior, demeaner and attitudes are noticeably different even to tourists and travelers who have interacted with people from Chinese mainland and local Hong Kongers just a short time.
 It is not just their Cantonese language that makes them different.
 They often smile more, seem happier, and are more polite and circumspect in public.

 Language: English and Cantonese are their official languages.
 They speak Cantonese in everyday discourse though they might also speak other Chinese languages and dialects.
 About 54% speak English.
 About 95 percent of the Hong Kong people speak Cantonese, and about 49 percent can speak Mandarin that is the official language of China.
 About 90 percent of the Hong Kong people speak Cantonese at home.
 See more on Hong Kong Languages: Background and Helpful Travel Tips.

 How Hong Kong's History Has Formed the Amazing Fusion Culture